Passport Visa Blogs

 Step 2: Import the Passport-Size Photos

 The next step is to choose and import the passport-size photo that you want to compress.
-You can import the photo by using the ‘Select Image’ function in the tools.
-It is advisable to keep a copy of the original photo so that there is no data or quality loss during compression.
+You can import the photo by using the 'Select Image' function in the tools.
+Always keep the original image file, as compression permanently removes image data and cannot be reversed.

 Step 3: Determine the Compression Setting